How to write a research paper

 Writing Workshop with Lisa Clark-Burnell

 This is the research paper class.
 January 2024.
-Next May 2025
+Next offered May 2026

 Writing Workshop: Research Paper Version Overview